The Self-Care Institute Presents

 Megan Kellogg, MA, MT-BC

 Ami Kunimura, MA, MT-BC is the founder of The Self-Care Institute and has been a board-certified music therapist since 2006.
-Ami provides therapeutic support for professionals around the world who are experiencing burnout and has presented on self-care and professional burnout at international events and conferences.
+Ami provides therapeutic support for professionals worldwide experiencing burnout and has presented on self-care and professional burnout at international events and conferences.

 As a music therapist, Ami specializes in mental health, trauma, and addictions treatment.
 Ami has also taught as a lecturer at UCLA and as adjunct graduate faculty at Saint Mary-of-the-Woods College.
-She is currently pursuing a PhD in Mind-Body Medicine at Saybrook University.
+She holds a Ph.D. in Mind-Body Medicine, MA in Music Therapy, and BA in Psychology.

 Your relationship with music is unique, sacred, and important.